More about Azure database

 - Hybrid deployments, supporting consistent deployment of SQL Server workloads irrespective of whether they are deployed on-premises or in any cloud.

 - Storage efficiency through deduplication, compression, and thin provisioning, which reduce storage footprint and monthly Azure storage costs.

 - NetApp Snapshot™ copies for point-in-time, application-consistent database snapshots to recover the database in case of disaster or data corruption.

 - Easy migration across hybrid environments through NetApp Cloud Sync service or SnapMirror® data replication.

 - The Azure high availability architecture configuration assures zero data loss (RPO=0) and minimal recovery times (RTO< less than 60 seconds).

 - Full support for other database engines, including Oracle, MySQL, MariaDB, MongoDB, and more.

 - High performance through intelligent caching technology that reduces data access latencies.

 - FlexClone® data cloning technology creates storage-efficient, writable clones of database volumes that can be used in testing and development scenarios.

 The court system had been running applications based on Oracle and SQL Server databases on-prem, but they wanted a more flexible and simple solution for their move to Azure.
-Getting to the cloud was easy via SnapMirror, and the data management functionality made engineering for the database a success.
-Next steps include expanding Cloud Volumes ONTAP’s use for the database’s disaster recovery and data archiving needs.
+Getting to the cloud was easy via SnapMirror, and the data management functionality made the migration project a success.
+The next steps include expanding the use of Cloud Volumes ONTAP for disaster recovery and data archiving.